danielwinterbottom/ICHiggsTauTau/docs/BuildSystem.md

 A number of header file search paths are defined in the makefile, and several external libraries will be linked by default:

  * ROOT: The version of ROOT that ships with the CMSSW version you are using will be searched for header files and the common libraries linked.
-ROOT header files can be included directly in Analysis code, e.g. `#include "TFile.h"`
+ROOT header files can be included directly in Analysis code, e.g. \verbatim #include "TFile.h" \endverbatim
- * ROOFIT: As for ROOT, ROOFIT headers can be included directly, e.g. `#include "RooRealVar.h"`
+ * ROOFIT: As for ROOT, ROOFIT headers can be included directly, e.g.  \verbatim #include "RooRealVar.h" \endverbatim
  * boost: The C++ [boost](http://www.boost.org) libraries may also be used.
 These provide a large range of useful extensions to the core C++ libraries.
 Most boost libraries are header-only, meaning there is no shared library to link against.
 A few commonly used exceptions to this are the `filesystem`, `regex` and `program_options` libraries, and these will be linked by default.
 If your package requires linking to additional boost shared libraries these can be added to the LIB_EXTRA variable in the `Rules.mk` file
- * CMSSW: Files can be included relative to the CMSSW `src` directory, e.g. `#include "PhysicsTools/FWLite/interface/TFileService.h"`.
-Both the local CMSSW area and the base release will be searched.
+ * CMSSW: Files can be included relative to the CMSSW `src` directory, e.g. \verbatim #include "PhysicsTools/FWLite/interface/TFileService.h" \endverbatim Both the local CMSSW area and the base release will be searched.
 CMSSW libraries `libFWCoreFWLite` and `libPhysicsToolsFWLite` are linked by default as these are needed to load custom object classes stored in TTrees.
 The library `libUserCodeICHiggsTauTau` is also linked which contains the class definitions defined in the `Usercode/ICHiggsTauTau` package.

 Compile without CMSSW {#build-system-no-cmssw}
 ==============================================